 The United Nations is expected to vote Thursday against a Trump administration decision that recognizes Jerusalem as the capital of Israel.

-Earlier in the week U.S. Ambassador to the U.N.
-Nikki Haley put out a tweet saying:
+Earlier in the week, US Ambassador to the UN Nikki Haley put out this tweet, saying,

 The United States sends the United Nations $8 billion a year.
-That's about 22% of the world body's annual budget. $3 billion is for international peacekeeping efforts.
+That's about 22 percent of the world body's annual budget, with $3 billion allocated for international peacekeeping efforts.

-Donald Trump, like President Ronald Reagan has complained that the money America sends is mismanaged by a bloated bureaucracy -- a general assembly that often votes against Israel and America's interests.
+Like former President Ronald Reagan, Trump has complained that the money American sends is mismanaged by a bloated bureaucracy – a General Assembly that often votes against Israel and America's interests.